maxsteel001/planet-assignment/README.md

-Then we reigster the app with firebase hosting available. install firebase CLI setup config data , then on terminal firebase init and set public directory as build then npm run build and finally firebase deploy url : https://planet-assignment-dad2c.web.app;
+Then we reigster the app with firebase hosting available. install firebase CLI setup config data , then on terminal firebase init and set public directory as build then npm run build and finally firebase deploy.
+Text and list data also persisted url : https://planet-assignment-dad2c.web.app;